abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![External diagram](product_part_external.svg)

- By following the morphisms (functions) from the limit object, we can retrieve its components.
+ By following the morphisms (functions) from the limit object, we can retrieve the structure.

 Why is the product unique when it comes to representing the two objects?
 Because any other object that also represents them is connected to the product through a morphism (this is known as the *universal property* of limits).